-To develop both knowledge and working scientifically skills which will equip them for future careers, children take on the role of scientists which encourages a sense of curiosity and excitement about the natural world.
-To do this, we believe science should be delivered in a creative, active ways which allow children take ownership over their learning and provide wider links to other subjects within the curriculum.
-We also believe that science shouldn’t stop inside the classroom therefore children are encouraged to ‘Think like scientists’ all around the school by providing children with opportunities for awe and wonder around the skill through creative displays, extra curricular activities and giving the children opportunities to experience science trips as well as visits from outside agencies.
+To develop both knowledge and working scientifically skills which will equip pupils for future careers, children creatively take on roles of scientists which encourages a sense of curiosity and excitement about the natural world.
+This is because we believe science should be delivered in a creative, active ways which allow children take ownership over their learning and provide wider links to other subjects within the curriculum and children are encouraged to ‘Think like scientists’.
+Therefore, we provide the children with opportunities for awe and wonder around the skill through creative displays, extra curricular activities and giving the children opportunities to experience science trips as well as visits from outside agencies.

 At Westwood, the planning of learning always takes place with a set knowledge and working scientifically skill of which the delivery is planned using a range of up to date resources and activities which allow children to develop as independent learners.
 As a staff and pupil team, we have created 5 top principles (see below) of which we believe are important to have in each science lesson, teachers plan to ensure that these are present in all sessions delivered.
 Staff are encouraged as a group to develop their own subject knowledge surrounding each topic to ensure high quality delivery of learning.

 During lessons, scientists are exposed to high quality scientific vocabulary which is linked through all areas of the curriculum and includes the vocabulary required to understand the working scientifically skills.
 At Westwood, scientists are familiar with our science learning hero DR IPROF, this acronym is used to break down the working scientifically skills and scaffold these for children's understanding.
 Scientists are encouraged to use their working scientifically skills within each session in order to develop as scientists.